-The causes of anoestrus are listed in Table 1.2 and discussed below.
+The causes of anoestrus are listed in Table 1.2 and discussed later.

-- Seasonal.
-Most goats are totally anoestrus between March and August.
+Table 1.2Causes of anoestrus.

-- Pregnancy.
+Seasonal Pregnancy Poor heat detection Malnutrition Post-kidding Lactational Adhesions following surgery Hydrometra Intersex Freemartin Ovarian malfunction Seasonal - most goats are totally anoestrus between March and August.

-- Poor heat detection.
+- D Pregnancy - D Poor heat detection.

-Although some dairy goats show only minor behavioural changes during oestrus, oestrus detection is generally easier than in Angora goats, with most does showing obvious signs of tail wagging, frequent bleating, urination near the buck, swelling of the vulva and a mucous vaginal discharge.
-The signs are generally accentuated in the presence of a male or even a 'billy rag', that is a cloth that has been rubbed on the head of a buck and stored in a sealed jar.
+Although some dairy goats show only minor behavioural changes during oestrus, oestrus detection is generally easier in Angora goats, with most does showing obvious signs of tail wagging, frequent bleating, urination near the buck, swelling of the vulva and a mucous vaginal discharge.
+The signs are generally accentuated in the presence of a male or even a 'billy rag', i.e. a cloth which has been rubbed on the head of a buck and stored in a sealed jar.